unstoppabledomains/dev-docs/developer-toolkit/resolution-integration-methods/resolution-libraries/resolution-java.md

 # Resolution-Java

-This page details basic installation, configuration, and usage of the [resolution-java library](https://github.com/unstoppabledomains/resolution-java).
+This page details basic installation, configuration, and usage of the [Java Resolution Library](https://github.com/unstoppabledomains/resolution-java).

 ## Installation